lancenacabuan/theosis/README.md

 Thus, the doctrine of *theosis* stands as a profound theological and practical framework for understanding the Christian life.
 It challenges believers to embrace their role as image-bearers of God and participants in His divine nature, advancing His kingdom on earth while anticipating the joy of eternal communion with Him.

 **Glorify God.
-Emulate Christ.**—this is the essence of the Christian calling and the transformative promise of *theosis*.
+Emulate Christ.** This is the essence of the Christian calling and the transformative promise of *theosis*.
 It is a journey that begins in the here and now and finds its ultimate fulfillment in the eternal presence of the Creator.

 ---